slientgoat/broadway_ots/README.md

    1. Define your instance configuration,you can see more in `ex_aliyun_ots/README.md`
    2. Define your tunnel configuration
    3. Define a customer module to process data
-   4. Add it to your application's supervision tree

  ### Simple Example
  Here the simplest example to show how to use tunnel sdk.
  Please define required configuration in `your_project/configs/xxx.exs`,mostly like this: